Iceland: Since 2012

-Iceland's economy stabilized under the government of Jóhanna Sigurðardóttir growing by 1.6% in 2012.
+Iceland's economy stabilised under the government of Jóhanna Sigurðardóttir, growing by 1.6% in 2012.
 The centre-right Independence Party was returned to power in coalition with the Progressive Party in the 2013 election.
 In the following years, Iceland benefited from a surge in tourism as the country became a popular holiday destination.
 In 2016, Prime Minister Sigmundur Davíð Gunnlaugsson resigned after being implicated in the Panama Papers scandal.
 Early elections in 2016 resulted in a right-wing coalition government of the Independence Party, Viðreisn and Bright Future.
-This government fell when Bright Future quit the coalition due to a scandal involving then-Prime Minister Bjarni Benediktsson's father's letter of support for a convicted child sex offender.
+This government fell when Bright Future quit the coalition due to a scandal involving a letter of support for a convicted child sex offender from the father of Prime Minister Bjarni Benediktsson of the Indepedence Party.
 Snap elections in October 2017 brought to power a new coalition consisting of the Independence Party, the Progressive Party, and the Left-Green Movement, headed by Katrín Jakobsdóttir.

 After the 2021 parliamentary election, the new government was, just like the previous government, a tri-party coalition of the Independence Party, the Progressive Party, and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir.
-In April 2024, Bjarni Benediktsson of the Independence party succeeded Katrín Jakobsdóttir as prime minister.
-In November 2024, centre-left Social Democratic Alliance became the biggest party in a snap election, meaning Social Democratic Kristrun Frostadottir became the next Prime Minister of Iceland.
+In April 2024, Bjarni Benediktsson succeeded Katrín as prime minister.
+In a snap election in November 2024, the centre-left Social Democratic Alliance became the biggest party, and Social Democrat Kristrún Frostadóttir became the next Prime Minister of Iceland.